|Kidney disease in your cat|

 Canned cat food, like dry chows comes in low, medium and premium formulas all related to the price of the product's ingredients.
 If you feed them, stay with premium brands and feed a wide variety of flavors, not just one.
 Cats tend to prefer the taste and smell of pungent fish-based canned foods.
 But it has been my experience and that of other vets that cats do not thrive on canned, fish-based cat food when these are fed in excess or exclusively. (ref) Perhaps this is due to the very low quality (stale and partially decomposed,unsaturated fatty acids and lipid peroxides) of the fish products that generally end up in pet foods. (ref) If you must feed these fish products frequently, give supplemental vitamin E and B-1(thiamine).

 If you have the time and inclination, you can always prepare a home cooked diet for your cat.
 There is more information on that here.
-No factory is capable of turning out as healthy a product as you are in your kitchen.
+No factory is capable of turning out as healthy and tasty a product as you can in your own kitchen.

 Regardless what food you decide to feed, make changes in your elderly cat’s diet slowly.
 Most cats are nibblers and intermittent feeders.
 They like to take a few munches, do something else for a while, and then return.
 This is not a problem with dry kibble cat chows, but canned food, left out all day can spoil.
 So canned foods are best offered in 4 or more spaced meals throughout the day.